Rishi-Bidani/PlanGO/README.md

 # PlanGO
+Developed for TechWithTim Code Jam - For Students
+#
 ### Requirement to setup the app
 * node.js
 * Although cross-platform, it has been developed and tested on __Windows__